atomone-hub/atomone/x/gov/README.md

 ### Vote

 Once `ActiveParam.MinDeposit` is reached, voting period starts.
-From there, bonded Atom holders are able to send `MsgVote` transactions to cast their vote on the proposal.
+From there, bonded Atone holders are able to send `MsgVote` transactions to cast their vote on the proposal.

 ```protobuf reference